ProMat vs MODEX: Which One Should Your Team Attend?

 On the other hand, if you are considering attending a show with the goal of connecting with a particular potential partner or business opportunity, then you’d be wise to ensure whether or not they are attending before you make any concrete plans.
-You can often find a list of attendees on each individual show’s website, but these decisions are sometimes made at the last minute, making it difficult to plan.
+You can often find a list of exhibitors on each individual show’s website (www.promatshow.com and www.modexshow.com).
+Since exhibitors register (and pay) for booth space over a year prior to the show, the lists are very accurate except for small and new organizations which show up towards the last minute.

 In that event, you may want to connect with the company directly to see if they will be in attendance and get some time on their calendar.